 - Cultivates relationships with the Juvenile Court Staff, DCS staff, attorneys who serve as Guardian ad litem (GAL) and attorneys who represent other parties to the case.

-- Participates in fundraisers of CASA of Maury County as directed by Executive Director.
+- Participates in fundraisers of CASA of Maury County as directed by the Executive Director.

-Other duties as may be assigned by the Executive Director.
+Other duties may be assigned by the Executive Director.

 The Volunteer Coordinator should have the following skills and experience: